Pain · Mittelstand

 The Mittelstand manufacturer signed the US distribution agreement to solve a logistics problem the firm could not solve from Europe: warehousing near the anchor account, order fulfilment, customs, returns, US-time-zone customer service.
 The agreement was scoped correctly for that work.
 The implicit assumption that the distributor would also generate US pipeline was never written into the agreement and was never realistic for the kind of US firm a Mittelstand manufacturer signs.

-Per US Census Bureau small business owner data, the median US industrial distributor runs under 25 employees.
-They are sized for fulfilment, not for representing a foreign manufacturer to a Fortune-1000 procurement function.
+Most distributors are sized for fulfilment, not for representing a foreign manufacturer to a large procurement function.
 The US OEM expects the manufacturer to carry the commercial frame and the distributor to carry the freight.
 The distributor knows this.
 The manufacturer often does not.

 The commercial frame the US OEM needs is the manufacturer's job to build and the distributor's job to support.
-Gartner projects 90% of B2B purchases will involve AI agents by 2028 and Forrester puts 1 in 5 B2B sellers facing an AI buyer-agent by end-2026.
-The agent reads the manufacturer's site, not the distributor's.
-If the manufacturer's US-facing surface does not exist, the agent has nothing to extract and the file never reaches the human reviewer.
-The distributor becomes a fulfilment endpoint after the agent has already shortlisted somebody else.
+Machine readers also look for the manufacturer's category, proof, service path, and structured claims.
+If the manufacturer's US-facing surface does not exist, the file has too little to extract.
+The distributor becomes a fulfilment endpoint after another vendor has already been shortlisted.

 ?